sveetch/boussole/docs/overview.rst

 ..
 NOTE::
-    This option is mostly useful for production builds, remember that each time you compile sources to CSS, their filename will change.
+    This option is mostly useful for production builds, remember that each time you compile sources to CSS their filename will change.

+    Also Boussole is not aware of previously built files so with this option enabled you will need to care about cleaning files with a hash.

 SOURCE_COMMENTS